Long Range Electron Transfer Reactions: An Analytically Solvable Model

-We have extended our two state model to deal with general one dimensional multi-channel curve crossing problems in presence of delta function couplings.
-We have analyzed the case where a potential energy curve couples to a continuum (in energy) of potential energy curves.
-Nonadiabatic tunneling in an ideal one dimensional semi-infinite periodic potential system is also analyzed using our model.
-The same procedure is also applicable to the case where $S$ is a non-local operator, and may be represented by $S\equiv |f\rangle $ $K_0$ $\langle g|$ , $f$ and $g$ are arbitrary acceptable functions.
-Choosing both of them to be Gaussian will be an improvement over the delta function coupling model. $S$ can also be a linear combination of such operators.
+The same method can also be applied to the case where $S$ is a nonlocal operator, and may be represented by $S=\left|f\right>k_0\left <g \right|$, where $f$ and $g$ are arbitrary acceptable functions.
+Choosing both of them to be Gaussian will be an interesting improvement over the current model. $S$ can also be a linear combination of such operators.